 In its 2013 ranking of the world’s top 500 universities, Leiden University ranked UC Santa Barbara number 2 in terms of impact in the field of the sciences.

 UCSB’s renowned faculty includes six winners of Nobel Prizes for landmark research in chemistry, physics and economics.
 An alumna of the College of Creative Studies was named 2009 Nobel Laureate in Physiology or Medicine.
-UCSB faculty members are also elected members of the most prestigious academic organizations, including the American Association for the Advancement of Science, with 90 current or former faculty; Guggenheim Fellows, more than 60; the American Academy of Arts and Sciences, 31; and the National Academy of Engineering, 25.
+UCSB faculty members are also elected members of the most prestigious academic organizations, including the American Association for the Advancement of Science, with more than 70 current or former faculty; Guggenheim Fellows, more than 60; the American Academy of Arts and Sciences, 34; and the National Academy of Engineering, 27.

 UCSB has been ranked as the No. 1 Green School among public universities by Princeton Review.
 Bren Hall, which houses the Bren School of Environmental Science & Management, and the Tipton Meeting House at the Sedgwick Natural Reserve, are among the “greenest” buildings in the nation, earning LEED Platinum certification — the highest sustainability rating possible — from the U.S. Green Building Council.
 In addition, UCSB has the largest portfolio of LEED-certified buildings in the University of California system.